ywharton/sql-socialsci/_episodes/02-sql-db-browser.md

 7. Press **OK**, you should subsequently get a message that the table was imported.
 9. Back on the Database Structure tab, you should now see the table listed.
 Right click on the table name and choose **Modify Table**, or click on the **Modify Table** button just under the tabs and above the table list.
 10. Click **Save** if asked to save all pending changes.
-11. In the center panel of the window that appears, set the data types for each field using the suggestions in the table below (this includes fields from the `plots` and `crops` tables also when they are added).
+11. In the center panel of the window that appears, set the data types for each field using the suggestions in the table below.
 12. Finally, click **OK** one more time to confirm the operation.
 Then click the **Write Changes** button to save the database.

 > ## Challenge